-The Challenges to Falling in Love Abroad and Overseas
+4 Hard Challenges to Overcome When You Fall in Love Abroad

 Moving abroad is an exciting time.
 It is an opportunity for one to grow while discovering a new culture, learning a language and meeting new friends.
 For most people, these three factors are already exciting enough to not even think of the possibility of falling in love with someone overseas.
 But like most things in life, you don’t expect it to happen.
 Finding a significant other is something spontaneous and can happen anytime and anywhere.
 When that moment happens abroad, things get a little bit more complicated.